-Miss Conway, Miss Hamilton, Mrs Holmes, Mrs Atack and Mrs McMahon and the children from Attenborough and Jemison classes would like to welcome you to the Reception year group page.
+Miss Conway, Mrs Holmes, Mrs Atack and Mrs McMahon and the children from Attenborough and Jemison classes would like to welcome you to the Reception year group page.

 Here you will find our curriculum overview, useful websites to help with your child's learning and school/class information.
 Enjoy!